Subject-Verb Agreement: 5 Essential English Grammar Rules for PSSSB, PCS, and Punjab Police Exams and continued

 Some common mistakes in subject-verb agreement include:

-1. Using a singular verb with a plural subject (e.g., “The boys is playing” instead of “The boys are playing”).
+1. Using a singular verb with a plural subject (for example, “The boys is playing,” but aspirants use this instead of “The boys are playing”).

-2. Forgetting that words like “each,” “everyone,” and “someone” are singular (e.g., “Everyone are happy” should be “Everyone is happy”).
+2. Many aspirants forgetting that words like “each,” “everyone,” and “someone” are singular (e.g., “Everyone are happy” should be “Everyone is happy”).
+So keep in your mind that words like each, everyone, and someone are singular.

 4. Can “I” be used with both singular and plural verbs?

-Yes, the subject “I” can take both singular and plural verbs, depending on the sentence.
+Yes, the subject “I” which can take or use both singular and plural verbs, only depending on the sentence.
 For example:

 5. Why does “You” always use a plural verb?

-In English, “You” is treated as plural for verb agreement, even when referring to one person.
+In English, “You” which is treated as plural with the verb agreement, even when referring to one person.
 For example:

 6. What are “needn’t” and “daren’t”?

 These are contractions of “need not” and “dare not.”
-They are always followed by a plural verb, regardless of whether the subject is singular or plural.
-Example:
+So these are used as short forms: needn’t and daren’t, and they are always followed by a plural form of the verb, regardless of whether the subject is singular or plural.
+So they only use the plural form of the verb.
+For example:

 1. “She needn’t go to the market.”